 The bill amends K.S.A.
 21-6309 to establish regulations regarding the possession of firearms in specific locations, including the capitol complex, the governor's residence, and county courthouses.
-It prohibits firearm possession in these areas without a culpable mental state, with certain exceptions for law enforcement officers, military personnel, and specific individuals authorized by the governor or legal authorities.
-Additionally, the bill allows counties to opt out of certain provisions regarding firearm possession in courthouses if they implement adequate security measures.
+It prohibits firearm possession in these areas unless exceptions apply, such as for commissioned law enforcement officers, military personnel, and certain authorized individuals.
+The bill also allows counties to opt out of certain provisions regarding firearm possession in courthouses if they implement adequate security measures and signage.
+Additionally, the definition of "law enforcement officers" is clarified, and the term "possession" is defined more explicitly.

-Furthermore, the bill amends K.S.A.
+Furthermore, K.S.A.
 2024 Supp.
-75-7c21 to clarify that individuals may not carry concealed handguns in the state capitol, with exceptions for law enforcement and military personnel.
-It also specifies that individuals may possess handguns in private vehicles parked in designated areas connected to the state capitol.
+75-7c21 is amended to clarify that individuals may not carry concealed handguns in the state capitol unless they meet specific criteria, such as being a commissioned law enforcement officer or having a valid concealed carry license.
 The bill repeals the previous versions of K.S.A.
 21-6309 and K.S.A.
 2024 Supp.
-75-7c21, and it will take effect upon publication in the statute book.
+75-7c21, indicating a significant update to the existing laws governing firearm possession in these sensitive areas.
+The act will take effect upon publication in the statute book.

 Statutes affected: As introduced: 21-6309, 75-7c21